bdimych/freenet-re-downloader/README.md

 ### TODO

+find out how to calculate CHK and create helper script which will be able to add files to the list automatically without need of manual uploads and waiting when freenet will show CHK in browser,

+make more intelligent seletion of which file should be checked on next iteration, now the file is selected randomly and there is only one hard threshold $completedTooLongAgoDays, but it looks logically to invent some "weight" of file depending on last download time + some rating of importance,

-using API https://github.com/freenet/wiki/wiki/FCPv2 might be better than simulating browser.
+using API https://github.com/freenet/wiki/wiki/FCPv2 might be better than simulating browser requests,

-the script works only with CHK links but there are also SSK and USK links,
+now the script works only with CHK links but there are also SSK and USK links,